dattarajrao/keras2kubernetes/Readme.md

 or use CURL command to validate the model as API:
 >> `curl --form image=@/mymachinepath/image.jpg http://localhost:7001/inference`

-also - JSON descriotion of the model is available at:
+also - JSON description of the model is available at:
 `http://localhost:7001/model`

 This can easily be packaged as a Kubernetes deployment and service using the following YAML file:
 `https://github.com/dattarajrao/keras2kubernetes/blob/master/deploy2k8s.yaml`

-Please send across any questions, comments and feedbac to:
+Please send across any questions, comments and feedback to:
 [Dattaraj Rao](mailto:dattarajrao@yahoo.com)